AlexPavlou/MyDotfiles/README.md

 - colorfultag patch (https://github.com/fitrh/dwm/issues/1 and siduck's chadwm), **you don't like it you can easily remove it**
 - preserveonrestart patch, just so you can refresh dwm without all windows spawning on tag1
 - swallow patch, whenever you open a gui program from the terminal, it swallows it, meaning that the terminal disappears and when you close that program it appears again, very useful for using nsxiv etc.
+- Column patch, can't really find this one again but it makes the master and slave windows the same size
 - True Fullscreen, alt-F makes the window as big as the whole screen
 - shiftview, not really a patch but alt-g does the trick
 - vanity gaps, gaps, consistent through different layouts